GiulianoMonti/ReadabilityScore/README.md

 my number 7 project from the beautiful hyperskill  tried to implement a design pattern, and i think it worked, later i will change this description

+Program that does many operations with a .txt, or user input, (count syllables, polysyllables, etc)

 Description